 The registration fee for Co-op Camp is split into two parts.
 The participant and/or their family pay part, and a community or service organization - usually a co-operative or credit union - pays the rest.
-Every participant requires a co-operative, credit union or other community organization to sponsor them to attend Co-op Camp.
+Every participant requires a co-operative, credit union. school, tribal council or community organization to sponsor them to attend Co-op Camp.

 Beyond the financial contribution, the links you make with your sponsoring organization strengthen co-operative ties and creates ongoing relationships between the co-op sector and the community.
 Because of their sponsorship, you may even find a place to volunteer or get a summer job and use some of your new-found Co-op Camp skills.